Meat Is Murder (The Simpsons): Plot

 In 1972, Krusty the Clown is kicked out of a coffee house for not being funny enough and seeks work elsewhere.
-He finds himself the new mascot of Grampa and his friend Gus Redfield's fast food restaurant Go n' Try which becomes a success after Krusty is hired, but after he demands more money the two fire him and as revenge he opens his own fast food franchise.
+He finds himself the new mascot of Grampa and his friend Gus Redfield's fast-food restaurant Worth-A-Try, which becomes a success after Krusty is hired.
+After he demands more money the two fire him, and he opens his own fast-food franchise.
 Gus vows revenge on him while Grampa cowardly retreats.

-In the present, Krusty is celebrating the 50th anniversary of his fast food chain which everyone in town including the Simpson family attends.
+In the present, Krusty is celebrating the 50th anniversary of his chain, Krusty Burger, which everyone in town attends.
 When Lisa asks why Grampa is upset, he explains that every Simpson is cursed to fail at everything they try, but Lisa vows to break the curse somehow.
 Meanwhile, Krusty is about to announce a new burger when a now elderly Gus, who is now rich and runs his own corporation called Redstar, buys Krusty's entire franchise, thus leaving Krusty broke.
 Gus then reunites with Grampa and then asks for him to be his new partner which he happily accepts.

 Gus takes Grampa and Lisa to his home where he introduces them to his children Colby, Mav, and Sheila.
-Sheila and Lisa bond over their shared love of nature and she convinces Lisa to help her vote her father out of their company so she can gain control and turn Redstar into Greenstar, an environmental company.
+Sheila and Lisa bond over their shared love of nature.
+She convinces Lisa to help her vote her father out of their company so she can gain control and turn Redstar into Greenstar, an environmental company.
 Lisa agrees to convince Grampa to vote Gus out of the company.

-Lisa accompanies Grampa to the board meeting as he along with the Redfield family, German politician Angela Merkel, businessman Kevin O'Leary, and TikTok star Charli D'Amelio prepare to cast their votes.
+Lisa accompanies Grampa to the board meeting.
+Grampa, the Redfield family, German politician Angela Merkel, businessman Kevin O'Leary, and TikTok star Charli D'Amelio prepare to cast their votes.
 Sheila and her brothers reveal their plan to the board members to remove their father from the company and take control.
-The three vote to oust him while the other members — including Grampa to repay Gus for not sticking up to him years ago — vote against it.
+While the siblings vote to oust him, the other members vote against it, including Grampa, who is grateful to Gus for offering him the partnership.
 However, Gus reveals that he had already suspected his children were plotting against him and only brought Grampa to protect him from the vote; he then removes all three of his kids from his will and reveals he never truly cared for Grampa.

 As payback, Grampa then turns his vote into a long and nonsensical story to nullify it from the board meeting, thus leaving the vote tied and the company in ruins.
 Losing interest in the conflict, Lisa and Grampa leave the meeting.
 On the bus home, Lisa apologizes to Grampa for being unable to break the Simpson curse; but he assures her that despite all his bad decisions, he is lucky to have her as his granddaughter.